Angineer/Angineer.github.io/_projects/Robot.md

 While making the code update to implement the new steering, I also changed the algorithm a little.
 Before, any object caused the robot to back up and turn a specific amount; I added randomness by changing directions when there were no obstacles detected.
 Now, the amount of time that robot backs up is random, so, after he avoids an obstacle, the new direction he faces is never the same: [New Algorithm](https://youtu.be/w-Gu0EnD35M)

 #### Summer 2017
-Base design considerations

-Looking for dispenser

-Beginning of communication aspects, learning sockets for client/server design

-#### January 12, 2018
-The robot has been on hold for a little bit while I've been in school getting my master's degree in [Robotic Systems Development](https://mrsdprojects.ri.cmu.edu/2016teami/).
-Luckily, this means that I can apply some of my new skills to this project.
+Since my last post, the robot has been on hold for a little bit while I've been in school getting my master's degree in [Robotic Systems Development](https://mrsdprojects.ri.cmu.edu/2016teami/).
+Now that I'm on summer break, I can devote some time to it again.
+And, luckily, this means that I can apply some of my new skills to this project.

 The main thing that I've gained from the master's program is a perspective on systems engineering.
 The basic philosophy behind systems engineering is that you should design a system before you start implementing it.
 This will save you time and money by illuminating obscure issues early and it will ensure that all system components are going towards fulfilling a set of clear system requirements.
 Without this perspective, projects can tend to get bloated or behind schedule (a symptom I've noticed in this project in particular).
-So, with that in mind, I've created a set of design documents that I think will help me complete the robot by the end of the year.
+So, with that in mind, I've created a set of design documents that I think will help me complete the robot by the end of next year.
 You can see the updates in the Design section above.

-In addition to the systems engineering, I have written a bunch of code which makes up the foundational software components of the base station.
+In addition to the systems engineering additions, I have started working on the design for the base station where the food will be dispensed.
+I drew up a few designs on paper and wrote a bunch of code that makes up the foundational software components of the base station.
 I am writing it in C++ to build up my skills with that and CMake.
-All the code can be found on my [Github repo](https://github.com/Angineer/Robot-Mobile).
+All the code can be found on my [Github page](https://github.com/Angineer).

+For the mechanical design of the base, I imagine it will basically be a vending machine with some interface for the robot.
+I started out looking for cheap, small vending machines to purchase, but it turns out that such a thing doesn't exist.
+You can certainly buy small vending machines, but they ain't cheap.
+So, instead of buying one, I started to think about how to build one.
+My design is basically a set of parallel conveyer belts that all dump their contents into a chute that empties out onto the robot.
+Conveyer belts are another thing that are difficult to purchase for cheap, but I managed to find a [kids toy](https://www.outbacktoystore.com/1-16th-Conveyor-Belt-Elevator-by-Bruder) that I think I can effectively adapt for my purposes.

+On the code side of things, I'm pretty happy with what I've written so far.
+I made a set of client/server objects that communicate with each other over sockets using a simple third-party serialization library.
+I had never worked with sockets, serialization, or client/server design before, so it was fun to see everything come together.
+The tools are actually simple enough that I might be able to use them for future projects.

 #### Feb 1, 2018
 I spent the day today working on the base design.
-I've created a preliminary design in FreeCAD based on a hand-drawn design that I made last summer:
+I've created a preliminary design in FreeCAD based on my hand-drawn design from last summer:

 ![](/pictures/Robot_BaseOrig1.png)
 ![](/pictures/Robot_BaseOrig2.png)